The Men and Women of St. Francis

 The Women of St. Francis

 The Woman’s Activities Ministry, The Women of St. Francis, is a welcoming group of women who are involved in most of the activities of the Parish and lend support to the other ministries.
 All women are welcome.
-If you are interested in joining this group (and all women of the parish are invited), contact Mary Flanagan at womensactivities
+If you are interested in joining this group (and all women of the parish are invited), contact Georgia Capobianco at womensactivities

 The Men of St. Francis